Improving probabilistic wind speed forecasting using M-Rice distribution and spatial data integration: Prediction method, probability densities, probabilistic losses and metrics

 Let us notice that all the distributions involve only 2 parameters whereas Rayleigh-Rice and M-Rice are characterized by 3 parameters.
 In order to compare all these distributions, one could try, as for the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC), to incorporate a penalty that accounts for the number of parameters in the log-likelihood or in other scores.
 But this makes sense only if one evaluates the model on the same data that was used for the fitting, namely on the training period.
 Indeed, the penalties in AIC or BIC are designed to offset the bias caused by overfitting when both evaluation and fitting are conducted on the same dataset.
 When the models are evaluated on test data that are different from the training data, there is no such a bias and therefore there is no need of any penalty.

 Let us end this review by mentionning that, if $x_1,x_2, \ldots, .$ stand for the outputs of the last layer of our Neural network, they do not directly correspond to the law parameter we want to forecast.
-The variance parameter of the considered law is always computed as $\sigma = e^{x_2}$ while the shape parameter in the case of Weibull, Gamma or Nagakami and or the mean parameter $\nu$ for Rician distributions is built from the softplus function, i.e.,s $k,n,\nu = \ln(1+e^{x_1})$.
-In the case of a log-normal law, one takes directly $\mu = x_1$.
+The variance parameter of the considered law is always computed as $\sigma = e^{x_2}$ while the shape parameter $k$ in the case of Weibull, Gamma, $m$ for Nagakami or the mean parameter $\nu$ for Rician distributions is built from the softplus function, i.e., $k,m,\nu = \ln(1+e^{x_1})$.
+In the case of a truncated-normal or of a log-normal law, one takes directly $\mu = x_1$.
 Finally, since they are between $0$ and $1$, the parameters $\alpha$ and $\lambda^2$ for Rayleigh-Rice and M-Rice distributions respectively are obtained from $x_3$ using the logistic function: $\alpha,\lambda^2 = \frac{1}{1+e^{-x_3}}$.